twilight-rs/twilight/twilight-gateway-queue/README.md

 releasing.

 By default, the gateway's `stream` module and `Shard`s use the [`LocalQueue`].
-This can be overriden via the `ShardBuilder::queue` configuration method.
+This can be overridden via the `ShardBuilder::queue` configuration method.

 ## Advanced use cases